 Auditor's comments: "Certain accounting estimates are particularly sensitive because they involve a significant degree of judgment and may have a range of possible outcomes.
 Significant accounting estimates exist for the County in the determination of the employment benefits liability.
 Four areas of employment benefits where estimates are involved are worker's compensation (WSIB), post employment benefits (i.e. health, dental and life insurance), vested sick leave and unvested sick leave.
-In 2013 Haldimand County hired an actuary to conduct an actuarial evaluation to calculate an estimate for the WSIB liability.
-Subsequent to this actuarial report there has been significant changes to WSIB legislation, WSIB's board administration, and as a result claims activity and administrative costs.
-We recommend another actuary evaluation to be completed to obtain a more current actuarial estimate for the WSIB liability.
-In 2016, the County hired an actuary to conduct an actuarial evaluation to calculate an estimate for the post employment benefits, vested and unvested sick leave liabilities and these estimates have been reflected in the financial statements."
+In 2019, the County hired an actuary to conduct an actuarial evaluation to calculate an estimate for the WSIB liability, post employment benefits, vested and unvested sick leave liabilities and these estimates have been reflected in the financial statements."